softwareconstruction240/autograder/README.md

 ## Deployment

-Before running the server, two configuration files need to be modified to match your environment:
+Before running the server, the `src/main/resources/frontend/.env.dev` configuration file needs to match your environment (the default may be sufficient).
+It should contain the URL of the backend.

-1. `src/main/resources/config.properties` - contains the frontend and backend urls
-2. `src/main/resources/frontend/.env.prod` - contains the url of the backend

 ### Docker